Jewish art music movement: The St. Petersburg Society for Jewish Folk Music

 A composition by H. Kopit, published by the Society.
 The cover sheet shows the logo that appeared on the Society's publications: a star of David enclosing a harp, flanked by a winged lion and a deer, recalling the Biblical verse "Strong as a lion, quick as a deer."

 In 1908, Engel and a group of like-minded musicians from the Petersburg conservatory, (including Lazare Saminsky), founded the "St. Petersburg Society for Jewish Folk Music."
 The objectives of the society were to develop Jewish music "by collecting folksongs ... and supporting Jewish composers," and to publish compositions and research on Jewish music.

 The society produced concerts, primarily of arrangements of folk melodies for various ensembles, and published arrangements and original compositions by its members.
-These included the composers Solomon Rosowsky, Alexander Krein, Lyubov Streicher, Mikhail Gnessin, and the violinist Joseph Achron.
+These included the composers Solomon Rosowsky, Alexander Krein, Lyubov Streicher, Mikhail Gnessin, Grigory Kompaneyets, and the violinist Joseph Achron.

 With the growing nationalist and Zionist sentiment among the Jewish population, these concerts were received enthusiastically.
 In a concert in the Ukrainian city of Vinnytsia, for example, "the artists were met at the train and paraded through the Jewish part of the city with great ceremony and enthusiasm," recollected the local cantor.
 Among the artists performing in these concerts were violinists Jascha Heifetz and Efrem Zimbalist, cellist Joseph Press and the bass Feodor Chaliapin.

 In 1912, the society sponsored the Jewish Ethnographic Expedition that included the Yiddish musician and educator Sussman Kisselgoff, to record Jewish folk music using the newly invented Edison phonograph.
 The group recorded more than 1000 wax cylinders.
 The collection is preserved in the Vernadsky National Library of Ukraine, in Kyiv.
 This collection is one of the most important ethnographic resources of Jewish life in Ukraine from that period.
 Another important endeavour of the society was the publication of a "Song Collection for Jewish Schools and Home."
 This songbook was a monumental six volumes, and includes, in addition to folksongs collected by Kisselgoff and others, original art songs and a section on cantillation of religious texts.